Latest news

 • Laparoscopic (keyhole) surgery– Requires a general anaesthetic but is mostly conducted as a day case.
 Three small incisions are made, a camera is inserted so that the surgeon can see.
 The hernia is then pulled back into place through the use of surgical instruments and a repair fashioned using a flat patch (mesh) from the inside.

-• Open surgery– again mostly performed under general but can be conducted under local anaesthetic in an awake patient, if needed.
+• Open surgery– Again mostly performed under general but can be conducted under local anaesthetic in an awake patient, if needed.
 A cut over the hernia is created, the lump separated from its surroundings and pushed back inside.
 As in keyhole surgery, a mesh is then used in the area where the abdominal wall is weak, helping to strengthen the area.
-In general the recovery from the key hole repair and return to activities is quicker than for open surgery.
+In general, the recovery from the key hole repair and return to activities is quicker than for open surgery.
 In addition laparoscopic hernia repair is associated with a reduced risk chronic groin discomfort

 If your groin hernia isn’t causing pain or the risks of repair are deemed unjustified for example in a frail or medically unfit patient, your doctor might recommend waiting and watching and possibly offer a truss, which can help to support and relieve symptoms.